 3.1 RawVertex.avsc

 The raw measurement from the sensor at a vertex is the value for the topic “rawVertex”.
-The key for the topic is the name of the sensor (“A” or “B” or “C”) of course.
-X and Y are the instantaneous values for the vertex location.
+The key for the topic is the name of the sensor (“A” or “B” or “C”) of course. and are the instantaneous values for the vertex location.

 3.2 SmoothedVertex.avsc